sambasivareddy-ch/writes-by-siva/public/posts/postgres/materialized-views.md

     (2 rows)
     Time: 0.376 ms

-    -- Now you see, still the view returning old data, so we ran refresh on materialized view REFRESH MATERIALIZED VIEW money_generated;
+    -- Now you see, still the materialized view returning old data, so we ran refresh on materialized view REFRESH MATERIALIZED VIEW money_generated;

-    postgres=# select * from total;
+    SELECT * FROM money_generated;
     product_id |  count  |   sum
     ------------+---------+----------
             2 | 1000000 | 50984014